vEnhance/1802/src/scalint.typ

 In particular, the surface area becomes
 $ op("SurfArea")(cal(S)) = iint_(cal(R)) sqrt(1 + ((partial f) / (partial x))^2 + ((partial f) / (partial y))^2) dif x dif y. $
-You'll find this formula written in a lot of other textbooks and it's worth knowing (I would say you should memorize the magic cross product formula, and then just remember this one is the magnitude).
+You'll find this formula written in a lot of other textbooks and it's worth knowing (I would say you should memorize the full magic cross product formula, since it's trivial to get the magnitude from it.)
 Let's see how it can captures the boilerplate in the cone example.

 #sample[